 That role is no longer required.
 Today, hundreds of events take place around the country to mark the day – this year the switch, made necessary by the pandemic, means we have the opportunity to attend many more than we could possibly do in person.

-Not only has the day gained traction, so too has awareness of the issue among frontline professionals and the general public.
-The report we published in the summer, It Still Happens Here: Fighting UK Slavery in the 2020s found that as a result of more people being able to spot the signs of slavery, more victims are being identified and referred to the National Referral Mechanism (UK’s Government system for victim identification and support).
+Not only has the day gained traction, so too awareness of the issue among frontline professionals and the general public.
+The report we published in the summer, It Still Happens Here: Fighting UK Slavery in the 2020s, found that as a result of more people being able to spot the signs of slavery, more victims are being identified and refered to the National Referral Mechanism (UK’s Government system for victim identification and support).
 In 2019, 10,627 victims were supported through the NRM – a 52% increase from the year before.

 But the report also found that is just the tip of the iceberg.
 Based on police data we revealed there are more than 100,000 men, women and children in slavery in the UK today.
 Therefore, we are only finding at most 1 in 10 victims.
 What is clear is that the frontline response to human trafficking and modern slavery is still patchy and inconsistent, allowing many victims to fall through the cracks.
 This is unacceptable and must change.

-We welcome the fact that the Government has recognised the need and have launched a programme to transform the NRM, however it is now time for radical action and high-level policy reform.
+We welcome the fact that the Government has recognised the need and have launched a programme to transform the NRM, however it is now time for a radical action and high level policy reform.
 We have called the Government to support the Lord McColl’s Modern Slavery (Victim Support) Bill that is being backed by the former Conservative Party leader, the Rt Hon Sir Iain Duncan Smith, which would give confirmed victims in England and Wales a guaranteed right to support for a minimum of 12 months after a positive NRM decision is made.

-From all of our work at Justice and Care, we know that if we are to successfully fight slavery victim care has to be central to the plan.
+From all of our work at Justice and Care, we know that if we are to successfully fight slavery vitim care has to be central to the plan.
 Providing the support they need means, as we have found in our own victim navigator project, that they will engage with police.
 That provides the evidence and intelligence needed to bring the criminal networks responsible to justice.

 As it stands, a general lack of victim care means we are still seeing too few traffickers locked behind bars and justice being served.
 In fact, the number of prosecutions is going down – despite elevated police activity across the country.
 Far too many traffickers are walking away with impunity.